 Little Caesar’s low prices and convenience has made it a favorite and successful pizza chain across the states.
 Their famous mascot chanting “Pizza!
 Pizza!” may have you wanting to own your own franchise.
 With over 5,000 franchise units since 1962, this pizza chain has been able to grow for decades even through challenging economic time periods and numerous recessions.

 How much will it cost to start a Little Caesars Franchise?
-The total cost to open a Little Caesars is $360,000.
-This estimates includes the $20,000 franchise fee required to get started.
+The initial investment to open a Little Caesars is $393,000 – $1,718,700.
+This estimate includes the $20,000 franchise fee required to get started.

 As for net worth, this is the total value of all your assets minus any type of debt.
 Assets can include investments, property like a home, savings accounts and cash.
 Use the navigation below find the information you need about the pros and cons of this franchise business.
 We also dig deeper into the financial requirements and fees for your initial investment.
 As you’ll learn, this opportunity isn’t right for everyone.